uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 Duo 2FA is required to access Discovery.
 If you have not already signed up for Duo on your USC NetID account, please visit [this page](https://itservices.usc.edu/duo/enroll) to enroll.

+> Note: The login node is a shared resource that is used by many users simultaneously.
+Be careful not to do tasks on the login node that will negatively impact other users, or we may terminate your process without warning.
+You may run small tests on the login node, but beyond that you should use the compute nodes.

 ### Organizing files

 #### File system